SUCCESS IS

 M.Ed., Reading/Literacy, Eastern New Mexico University

-Carol Summers, Associate Professor of English, graduated Summa Cum Laude with a Master of Arts degree in Reading from Eastern New Mexico University in 2012.
+Carol Summers, Associate Professor of English, has a Master of Arts degree in Reading from Eastern New Mexico University (2012) and a Master of English degree from West Texas A&M University (2022).
 Mrs. Summers has a diverse background that includes teaching different subjects at levels ranging from Elementary School to College.
 She started teaching in 1985 and has been at Amarillo College since 2004.
 She primarily teaches INRW and Freshman Composition linked as co-requisite courses and Freshman Comp I and II.

 Email: cbsummers@actx.edu